 Recording the Class: Many students will record a class so they can listen to it again later.
 This may be because they learn best from hearing, because they have a TBI that does not allow them to retain memories of the lecture, or so that they can fill in their notes at a later time.
-They might record using a smart pen, a recorder on their tablet, etc. If there is sensitive material or discussion in the class that you would rather not have recorded, you may ask all students to put down their pens, shut their laptops or stop recording.
+They might record using a smart pen, a recorder on their tablet or smartphone, or other device.
+If there is sensitive material or discussion in the class that you would rather not have recorded, you may ask all students to put down their pens, shut their laptops or stop recording.
 If you are allowing others to take notes, then the student with recording accommodation should be allowed to record as well.
 You have the right to have the student sign a privacy statement that they will not post the recording online and will not share with anyone outside of class or that they will destroy it after the course ends (this form is available from the Coordinator of Academic Support and Advising).
 The student is recording you because what you say matters to them and they don't want to miss something important.